 Hashtags make it easy for social media users to discover images related to topics of interest.
-For example, if someone wants to see pictures of the Toyota/Tesla RAV4 EV, they can go to a social network, search for that hashtag "#RAV4EV", and see every picture that has been taken of the RAV4 EV (provided that a hashtag has been added).
+For example, if someone wants to see pictures of the Nissan LEAF, they can go to a social network, search for that hashtag "#NissanLEAF", and see every picture that has been taken of the Nissan LEAF (provided that a hashtag has been added).
 You can add as many hashtags as you want.
 It is a good idea to keep them as relevant as possible, but don't be afraid to get creative and try things like #EnergySecurity so that someone interested in that subject might happen upon a picture of an electric car.
-Hashtags NOW work on Facebook too so use them when posting videos and pictures on Facebook, YouTube, Twitter.
+Use hash tags when posting videos as well as pictures on Facebook, YouTube, Twitter.

 You can take a picture or a video directly through the Instagram app or take it with your phone's regular camera and upload it through the Instagram app (there is a dedicated button for this function – familiarize yourself with the app and you will find it).
-Because the Instagram frame is a square and not a rectangle, it is easier to take the picture with Instagram.
-If you choose to take it with your phone's regular camera and then upload it afterwords to Instagram, you will need to crop the photo into a square, otherwise you will have black bars at top and bottom and you will give yourself away as a social media amateur.
+If you choose to take it with your phone's regular camera and then upload it afterwords to Instagram, you can resize and crop your image when you are choosing a picture from your library to post.
+If you want to make your image smaller zoom in and if you want to show the full picture zoom out on the image.
 If you do choose to take pictures with your regular camera and upload later, make sure to add the location name to the photos.
 Now that you've taken your pic with Instagram, it's time to get the most out of this robust app.